-Healthful Exotica: Delivering Butterfly Pea Tea from Bangkok to Moscow
+Healthful Exotica: Delivering Butterfly Pea Tea from Bangkok

 Nam dok anchan is Thai for pea flowers.
 It is dried flowers of the plant called Clitoria Ternatea, a kind of sweet pea, that is why in English it is called Blue Pea Tea or Butterfly Pea Tea.

 Clitoria Ternatea is widely spread in South-West Asia.
 Blue tea is collected only in th early mornings before the sun will start burning the leaves of the plants.
 For Blue Tea only the buttons with the first three leaves are collected, dried till light damping condition, acidified and left to finish drying.

 The brew has bright blue color just like the flowers of clitoria.
 The flowers of clitoria are used not only for tea, but rather often as natural color for food and fabrics.

 The color of the tea is light blue, and it becomes violet if lemon is added, and its aroma resembles the smell of sunflower seeds.
 It tastes peas and somehow iodine, yet its aftertaste is lengthy, sweet and refreshing.